Commentary|Videos|May 16, 2026

 Pharmacy Times: What are the most impactful ways technicians can contribute to patient care—whether through workflow support, patient engagement, or coordination of services?

 Franck: That’s a really good question, because I think it’s all of them.
 Technicians, again, start with that first line—talking with the patient, helping out with access, creating a good flow.
-But because they are so involved, they need to have a good background of knowledge on the disease state or on the condition that they’re treating.
-The goal of this talk is really to help them get that background information, know how to manage, or know kind of the background of management for obesity, and then relate that to how we can access medications based off that knowledge that they have.
+But because they are so involved, they need to have a good background of knowledge on the disease state or the condition that they’re treating.
+The goal of this talk is really to help them get that background information, know how to manage, or know the background of management for obesity, and then relate that to how we can access medications based on that knowledge that they have.

 Key Takeaways